Eye-catcher

 Benefits of a healthy learning culture

 A learning culture impacts all areas of the business.
 Most importantly it helps your employees feel successful and important in the company.
 It also helps your business grow and perform, which is why a continuous learning culture is an essential component of any successful business.
+According to research from CIPD, a healthy culture and work environment is crucial for employees’ ability to respond to challenges and adapt to changes in the workplace as well.

 Learning culture matters in every aspect of the organisation: